 - Do you require any special accommodations to work?

 Make sure that if you need to have any special conditions in your work environment that you make them clear.
-It is the employer's job to make sure their workers' needs are addressed.
+It is the employer's job to make sure they address their workers' needs.

 - Where did you work previously?